 However, the coronavirus crisis is projected to trigger a £6.4bn loss of income for the sector by December 2020.
 With so many people counting on charities to support them, the show must simply go on.
 But what exactly inspires action and donation?
-We wanted to investigate specific language used by charities designed to influence government policy and incentivises the general public to donate.
+We wanted to investigate the specific language of charities, which is designed to influence government policy and incentivizes the general public to donate.

 Cancer Research UK is also 15.9x more likely to use scientific language on their social media.
 Science defines CRUK’s mission.
 Therefore as a medical research charity, they aren’t afraid to use technical language on Twitter.
 CRUK are also more likely to depict the pioneering ‘scientists’ working hard behind the scenes.

 Specifically created to help seriously ill children, Great Ormond Street Hospital Charity face the greatest kind of challenge every day: young children not being guaranteed a life.
 However, their outreach is focused on positivity, around the idea that ‘being sick doesn’t always mean being sad’.
 GOSH charity is more likely to mention ‘fun’ and ‘play’ on their Twitter compared to other organizations, showing that charitable donation can bring joy to sick children.